JayComp Development

 Ease of Ingress and Egress

-How easily can a customer enter and exit your property?
-A detailed traffic flow analysis for retail is a mandatory component of any credible feasibility study.
+How easily can a customer enter and exit the property?
+A detailed traffic flow analysis for retail is a mandatory component of your feasibility study.

 The Role of Fuel in Your Feasibility Study

-If your concept includes gas pumps, the complexity of your feasibility study expands significantly.
-Fuel drives high traffic volume, but it introduces substantial regulatory and infrastructure requirements.
+If your concept includes gas pumps, the complexity of your feasibility study increases exponentially.
+Fuel drives high traffic volume, but it introduces massive regulatory and infrastructure requirements.

 Assessing Fuel Demand